Max Weight Independent Set in sparse graphs with no long claws: Introduction

 \begin{theorem}[Wei{\ss}auer~\cite{DBLP:journals/siamdm/Weissauer19}] Let $G$ be a graph and $k\geq 2$ be an integer.
 If $G$ has no $(k+1)$-block, then $G$ admits a tree decomposition with adhesion less than $k$, in which every torso has at most $k$ vertices of degree larger than $2k(k-1)$. \end{theorem} Even though the statement of the result in~\cite{DBLP:journals/siamdm/Weissauer19} is just existential, the proof actually yields a polynomial-time algorithm to compute such a tree decomposition.

-It turns out that $S_{t,t,t}$-free graphs with no large bicliques have no large blocks. \begin{lemma}[Lozin, Razgon~\cite{DBLP:journals/ejc/LozinR22}] For any $t$ and $s$ there exists $k$ such that the following holds.
-Every $S_{t,t,t}$-free graph with no subgraph isomorphic to $K_{s,s}$ has no $k$-block. \end{lemma}
+It turns out that $dS_{t,t,t}$-free graphs with no large bicliques have no large blocks. \begin{lemma} For any $d,t$, and $s$ there exists $k$ such that the following holds.
+Every $dS_{t,t,t}$-free graph with no subgraph isomorphic to $K_{s,s}$ has no $k$-block. \end{lemma} Let us remark that Lozin and Razgon~\cite{DBLP:journals/ejc/LozinR22} showed \cref{lem:lozinrazgon} for $S_{t,t,t}$-free graphs.
+However, an extension of their argument applies to $dS_{t,t,t}$-free graphs; we include it in \Cref{app:lozinrazgon}.

-Combining \cref{thm:weissauer} and \cref{lem:lozinrazgon} we immediately obtain the following. \begin{corollary} For any $t$ there exists $k$ such that the following holds.
-Given an $S_{t,t,t}$-free graph with no subgraph isomorphic to $K_{t,t}$, in polynomial time one can compute a tree decomposition with adhesion less than $k$, in which every torso has at most $k$ vertices of degree larger than $2k(k-1)$. \end{corollary} To prove Theorem~\ref{thm:main-biclique} using Corollary~\ref{cor:tree-decomp} we need to carefully combine explicit branching on the (bounded number of) vertices of large degree in a single bag with --- as in the bounded degree case --- applying Theorem~\ref{thm:ICALP:weight} to the remainder of the graph and indicating $N(N[\bigcup \mathcal{P}])$ as the terminal set of the border problem passed to the recursive calls.
-Finally, one requires some care to combine this with the information passed over adhesions in the tree decomposition.
+Combining \cref{thm:weissauer} and \cref{lem:lozinrazgon} we immediately obtain the following. \begin{corollary} For any $d,t$, and $s$ there exists $k$ such that the following holds.
+Given a $dS_{t,t,t}$-free graph $G$ with no subgraph isomorphic to $K_{s,s}$, in polynomial time one can compute a tree decomposition of $G$ with adhesion less than $k$, in which every torso has at most $k$ vertices of degree larger than $2k(k-1)$. \end{corollary} To prove \cref{thm:main-biclique} using \cref{cor:tree-decomp} we need to carefully combine explicit branching on the (bounded number of) vertices of large degree in a single bag with --- as in the bounded degree case --- applying \cref{thm:ICALP:weight} to the remainder of the graph and indicating $N(N[X])$ as the terminal set of the border problem passed to the recursive calls.
+Finally, we combine these steps with the information passed over adhesions in the tree decomposition.